Enrollment |

 Students may withdraw from a course through Friday of the sixth week of an eight-week or nine-week course and the twelfth week of a semester course.
 Students may withdraw online through their Connections account or may contact an academic advisor.
 A grade of W will be recorded for the course on the academic record and transcript.
 Informing the course instructor is not sufficient notice to withdraw from a course, and may result in a WF, and is subject to standard academic policies.

 Withdrawals are not allowed after the sixth week of an eight-week or nine-week course or after the twelfth week of a semester course unless there are documented extenuating circumstances.
 Students should meet with their academic advisor to initiate a review and complete the request form.
 Late withdrawals are not approved for poor academic performance.
-Military students with extraordinary, long-term or remote assignments are encouraged to meet with their academic advisor to discuss withdrawal.
+Military Students who are issued orders to “perform a period of service” that precludes them from being able to successfully complete the course, may initiate a withdrawal by consulting with their Advisor and submitting a copy of their military orders via the Tuition Appeal Request form.
+In compliance with Public Law 117-328, any tuition and fees paid for the affected course will be refunded to the appropriate party and non-punitive grade of W (Withdraw) will be assessed.

 For information on refunds and tuition waivers, see the Financial Information and Tuition, Fees and Refunds sections of this catalog.